marekhudyma/marekhudyma.github.io/_posts/2021-03-20-java-16-new-features.md

 These JEPs migrate the OpenJDK Community's source code repositories from Mercurial to Git and host them on GitHub for JDK 11 and later.

+# Summary
+`Java 16` release mostly accepted production features.
+Extended previews I expect to see merged in `Java 17` that will be `Long Term Support`.